AnarManafov/dataharbor/app/doc/api/health.md

 - code: `200`,
 - message: `success`,
 - data: is a `string` value, representing the health status of the service:
   - `ok` - the service is alive.
-Any other value indicates a problem on the service.
-TODO: document other possible values too.
+Any other response indicates a problem on the service.

 ### Example request